pyeventsourcing/eventsourcing/README.md

 The application layer brings together the domain and the infrastructure.

+The application has an event store, and can have entity repositories.

 Most importantly, the application has a persistence policy.
-The persistence policy firstly subscribes to receive events when they are published, and then uses the event store to store all the events that it receives.
+The persistence policy firstly subscribes to receive events when they are published, and it uses the event store to store all the events that it receives.

 ```python
 from eventsourcing.application.policies import PersistencePolicy